italicize/italicize.github.io/windows_setup.md

 1. On the Windows taskbar, right-click these apps and select **Unpin from taskbar.**
     - Mail
     - Microsoft Store
-1. On the Windows desktop, right-click these shortcut and select **Delete**.
+1. On the Windows desktop, right-click these shortcuts and select **Delete**.
    - Microsoft Edge
    - Google Chrome